 6. Go for a drive.

-On nights when it’s particularly hard to soothe your baby (LINK TO TIPS TO CALM YOUR BABY BLOG) and get them to sleep, then it’s time to start driving!
+On nights when it’s particularly hard to soothe your baby and get them to sleep, then it’s time to start driving!
 Place your child safely in their car seat and let the soft motion of the car lull them to sleep.
 As for you, take advantage of your time together and talk about anything.
 Get some food from a drive-through and just go for a drive even if you don’t have a no specific route in mind.

 Because your baby will benefit a lot from daily walks, these need to become part of your lifestyle as early as day 1.
 Again, take advantage of the time you have together — time that’s already there!
 Walk holding your partner’s hand and simply talk about anything and everything.
 The fresh air outside is a no-fail mood booster, too!